Jayyy00/Rebuilding-UI-Designs-for-Riyasewana-Vehicle-Selling-Website/README.md

 # Rebuilding-UI-Designs-for-Riyasewana-Vehicle-Selling-Website
-Riyasewana, being the largest automobile marketplace in Sri Lanka, offers its users an official website to make buying and selling vehicles easier.
+<a href="https://riyasewana.com/">Riyasewana</a>, being the largest automobile marketplace in Sri Lanka, offers its users an official website to make buying and selling vehicles easier.
 Rebuilding the UI designs of a website is crucial for several reasons.
 It can enhance user engagement, improve usability and increased user satisfaction.

 https://www.figma.com/file/knpQXQmu6K0KaZa5EJZh0D/Untitled?type=design&node-id=10%3A34&mode=design&t=BKoFTrit3KxxFkxJ-1